A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Related Work

 \textbf{Robotic Communications Frameworks.} Communications between agents and controllers is a ubiquitous requirement on experimental robotics platforms, either for experimental control or operational messaging.
-For these functions, the IEEE 802.11 (commonly WiFi) and 802.15 protocol suites are commonly used \cite{frotzscher2014}.
-A multitude of communications frameworks are overlaid on top of these low-level technologies (e.g. RTPS, MQTT \cite{tran2018intelligent} or standard IP \cite{stubbs2006multivehicle}) to support robotics experimentation, each of which have varying overheads.
+For these functions, the IEEE 802.11 (commonly WiFi) and 802.15 protocol suites are commonly used \cite{frotzscher2014}, with various communications frameworks are overlaid on top of these low-level technologies (e.g. RTPS, MQTT \cite{tran2018intelligent} or standard IP \cite{stubbs2006multivehicle}).
 Whatever the specific technology, the underlying protocol suites and the nature of wireless communication set fundamental limitations \cite{wang2006_80211} on available messaging rates when multiple agents are communicating in a decentralized manner.
 Multiple strategies exist that attempt to maximize protocol performance under specific conditions \cite{bhargava2018collisions, gielis2021collisions}, including dynamic centralization using homogeneous agents \cite{kang2019recen}.
 Despite these strategies, the performance of these systems at scale remain poorly tested in \gls{real_world} robotics systems, which often entail unexpected overheads \cite{kronauer2021latency}.